-Post-conviction relief in Arizona are legal options where defendants can try to get their criminal convictions vacated, sentences reduced, and/or rights restored.
+Post-conviction relief in Arizona are legal options where defendants can try to get their criminal convictions vacated, sentences reduced, and/or restoration of civil rights.
 There are often short time constraints to pursue post-conviction relief, so defendants are advised to talk to their attorneys as soon as possible to discuss the best path forward.

 In this article, our Arizona criminal defense attorneys discuss: